EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 ![no-https](no-https-datahub-vm.png)

-You can enable HTTPS to encrypt requests and responses, thus making your VM safer and more secure.
+You must enable HTTPS to encrypt requests and responses, thus making your VM safer and more secure.

 First, you need a valid name for your VM.
 You can use the